Statins, Lipitor and Diabetes: Frequently Asked Questions

 What Legal Help is Available to Women Harmed by Lipitor and Other Statins?

-If you are a woman who was diagnosed with Type II diabetes after taking statins, you may wish to contact Janet, Jenner & Suggs’ Boston personal injury attorneys, because we specialize in lawsuits involving dangerous medicines.
+If you are a woman who was diagnosed with Type II diabetes after taking statins, you may wish to contact Janet, Janet & Suggs’ Boston personal injury attorneys, because we specialize in lawsuits involving dangerous medicines.
 The makers of statins have a legal responsibility to inform doctors and patients about risky side-effects of their drugs.

 Where Can I Find More Information?